TILLINGHAM | From design to reality

 After visiting the Davonport showroom Grace and Henry’s wish list was swiftly topped with a pantry.
 The Tillingham pantry in our showroom stunned them and consequently was factored into the design.
 As well as looking spectacular the pantry provides useful extra storage.
 As Grace planned to use the top half mainly for glassware, crockery and bottles, and the bottom half for fresh and dried produce, we created bespoke vegetable crates and drawers made from solid walnut, hand carved to Grace’s specified wording.
 In order to place the pantry in its most ergonomic position we suggested blocking one of the doors into the kitchen which Grace and Henry agreed with.

 The real standout feature of the space and the aspect of the design that we most enjoyed creating is the bespoke wall panelling in the snug.
-In order to encourage flow between the kitchen and snug the panelling was designed to mirror the door style of the kitchen cabinetry.
-The colour
+In order to encourage flow between the kitchen and snug the panelling was designed to mirror the colour and door style of the kitchen cabinetry.

 Grace and Henry’s dream of an open plan space with kitchen and living areas flowing freely into one another has been realised.
 Classic features such as the mantel and pantry provide the grand, elegant feel that Grace was so keen to achieve.
 The striking blue used on the island introduces a contemporary edge in-keeping with the bi-fold doors and skylights.
 The impressive aesthetics of the room are matched by its practicality.
 Ergonomics and functionality remain central to the design, ensuring that the room is enjoyable to use day in, day out.